cosmos-ssi/cosmos/doc/developer/voh.md

-# CosmOS Virtual File System
+# CosmOS VOH (Virtual Object Hierarchy)

-CosmOS has a hierarchical file system, similar to POSIX.
+CosmOS has a hierarchical object system, similar how POSIX has a virtual file system

 ```java
 struct objectinterface_filesystem {